MetaDiff: Meta-Learning with Conditional Diffusion for Few-Shot Learning: Experiments

-{\bf Are our task-conditional UNet effective?} In Table~\ref{table4}, (\romannumeral1) we evaluate TCUNet on miniImagenet; (\romannumeral2) we remove the UNet on (\romannumeral1).
-From results, we can see that the performance of our TCUNet descreases by around 1\% $\sim$ 3\%.
-This implies that leveraging the idea of gradient-based UNet to estimate noise is very beneficial for our TCUNet.
+{\bf Are our task-conditional UNet effective?} In Table~\ref{table4}, (\romannumeral1) we evaluate TCUNet on miniImagenet; (\romannumeral2) we replace the L2 loss defined in Eq.~\eqref{eq_10_} by using cross-entropy loss; (\romannumeral3) we remove the UNet on (\romannumeral1).
+From results, we can see that the performance of our TCUNet descreases by around 1\% $\sim$ 3\% when removing UNet or replacing L2 loss by cross-entropy loss.
+This implies that leveraging the idea of gradient-based UNet and L2 loss to estimate noise is useful for our TCUNet.

-{\bf Can our MetaDiff be applied to other classifiers?} To verify the universality of our MetaDiff on other classifiers, in Table~\ref{table5}, we evaluate our MetaDiff and ANIL on cosine classifiers and linear classifiers.
-We find that our MetaDiff all achieves superior performacne on these two classifier and cosine classifier performs better.
-This result implies that our MetaDiff is very universal for different classifier.
+{\bf Can our MetaDiff be applied to other classifiers?} To verify the universality of our MetaDiff on other classifiers, in Table~\ref{table5}, we evaluate our MetaDiff and ALFA on prototype classifiers and linear classifiers.
+We find that our MetaDiff all achieves superior performacne on these two classifier and prototype classifier performs better.
+This result implies that our MetaDiff is very universal for different classifiers.